Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

 PKF argues that all concepts, including those used to formulate facts, are theoretical concepts.
 It is theories that influence what we see as 'facts' and how we understand/interpret them.
-This is the well-known point of theory-ladenness of observations \cite{theory-laden}, by now accepted in philosophy of science (in part also thanks to PKF's work).
+This is the well-known point of theory-ladenness of observations \cite{theory-laden}, by now accepted in philosophy of science (thanks to PKF's, Kuhn's and Hanson's work, plus the earlier work of Popper and the later work of Laudan, to mention just a few).
 It follows that any sharp or absolute distinction between observations and theories, between empirical facts and theoretical constructions, is false and misleading.
 Thus, a pure instrumentalist position is either disingenuous or, in some sense, a realist position in disguise, in which one accepts some (elements of some) theories as pointing to something real and others as tools only.
-It is also, to some extent, an overly conservative position, because it ends up retaining, without questioning them enough, what are ultimately the conceptual theoretical elements of older scientific theories or philosophical traditions.
+It is also, to some extent, an overly conservative position, because it ends up retaining, without sufficient questioning, what are ultimately the conceptual theoretical elements of older scientific theories or philosophical traditions.

 \begin{quote} According to Mach it is our task not only to classify, correlate and predict phenomena, but also to examine and to analyse them.
 And this task is not a matter for philosophy, but for science. [...]
 Science explores all aspects of knowledge, 'phenomena' as well as theories, 'foundations' as well as standards; it is an autonomous enterprise not dependent on principles taken from other fields.
 This idea according to which all concepts are theoretical concepts, at least in principle, is definitely in conflict with the positivistic version of scientific realism and it is very close to the point of view of ch.
-2.6, thesis I. [...] is recognized - but it is regarded as temporary and as being subjected to further research. - \cite{PKF}, page 13 \end{quote}
+2.6, thesis I.. - \cite{PKF}, page 13 \end{quote}

 \begin{quote} The double language model 'clarifies' the distinction by cutting it off from scientific research and reformulating it in epistemological, i.e. non- scientific, terms.
 A 'clarification' is certainly achieved - simpleminded notions are always more easy to understand than complex ones — but the result has little to do with scientific practice.
 This is my main criticism of the double language model.
 To elaborate: there is no doubt that the double layer model which scientists discussed in the last century captured certain features of scientific knowledge.
 The concepts used on the observational level are often quite different from the 'theoretical entities' of a newly introduced abstract theory - after all, they belong to an earlier stage of knowledge, they are familiar, their application may be connected with perceptual processes while the application of theoretical terms, especially of newly introduced theoretical terms, is mostly perception free (cf. the explanations in ch.
 2.1).
 But a closer looks reveals that the situation is much more complex. - \cite{PKF}, page 13-14 \end{quote}